Kadam-Kshitij/Python/Readme.md

 None : None<br/>

 ### List
-Ordered - Maintains an order of items and can be accessed by indexing Mutable - Contents of list can be changed
+Ordered - Maintains an order of items and can be accessed by indexing<br/>
+Mutable - Contents of list can be changed<br/>
-Can contain different data types
+Can contain different data types<br/>

 ### Tuple
-Ordered - Maintains an order of items and can be accessed by indexing Immutable - Ones created, tuple cannot be modified
+Ordered - Maintains an order of items and can be accessed by indexing<br/>
+Immutable - Ones created, tuple cannot be modified<br/>
-Can contain different data types
+Can contain different data types<br/>

 List can contain tuple.
-We can add, remove, modify tuples but we cannot change the tuple itself.
+We can add, remove, modify tuples but we cannot change the tuple itself.<br/>
 Tuple can contain lists.
-We can modify the list but we cannot change the structure of tuple ( replace the list with other element ).
+We can modify the list but we cannot change the structure of tuple ( replace the list with other element ).<br/>

 ### Set
-UnOrdered - Order of elements is not fixed
+UnOrdered - Order of elements is not fixed<br/>
 Contains Unique elements only.
-Adding dupicate element causes no change in set.
+Adding dupicate element causes no change in set.<br/>
-Can change the contents of set
+Can change the contents of set<br/>
-Can contain tuples, but cannot contain lists. ie. Cannot contain mutable objects
+Can contain tuples, but cannot contain lists. ie. Cannot contain mutable objects<br/>

 ### Frozen Set
-Same as set, but cannot be modified ones created.
+Same as set, but cannot be modified ones created.<br/>

 ## Functions
 Following error occurs when a function is called too many times.
-Default Value is 1000
+Default Value is 1000<br/>
-RecursionError: maximum recursion depth exceeded in comparison We can increase the limit
+RecursionError: maximum recursion depth exceeded in comparison<br/>
+We can increase the limit<br/>

 ```
 import sys
 sys.setrecursionlimit( 2000 )
 ```

-We can access and use a global variable in a function without declaring it as global if we are only reading its value.
+We can access and use a global variable in a function without declaring it as global if we are only reading its value.<br/>

-If we try to assign a value to the variable without using global, Python will treat it as a local variable, and the global variable will remain unchanged.
+If we try to assign a value to the variable without using global, Python will treat it as a local variable, and the global variable will remain unchanged.<br/>

-By using ```global var``` the global variable will be considered in the function
+By using ```global var``` the global variable will be considered in the function<br/>

 # Printing to the console
-myInt = 2
+myInt = 2<br/>
-myFloat = float( 2 ) 	# or 2.0
+myFloat = float( 2 ) 	# or 2.0<br/>
-mystr = "Hello World"
+mystr = "Hello World"<br/>
-print( "%d %f %s" % ( myInt , myFloat, mystr ) )
+print( "%d %f %s" % ( myInt , myFloat, mystr ) )<br/>

 # Taking inputs number and string
-myI = int( input( "Enter a number : ") )
+myI = int( input( "Enter a number : ") )<br/>
-print( myI )
+print( myI )<br/>
-myS = input( "Enter a String : " )
+myS = input( "Enter a String : " )<br/>
-print( myS )
+print( myS )<br/>

 # Functions in Python
-def foo( a, b ):
+def foo( a, b ):<br/>
-	print( "A , B = %d , %d " % ( a, b ) )
+	print( "A , B = %d , %d " % ( a, b ) )<br/>

 foo( 23, 45 )